pwn20wndstuff/Undecimus/README.md

 * RC3: Add an option to restore the RootFS, don't reset the preferences when switching from other jailbreaks and fix several errors: [Download (IPA)](https://github.com/pwn20wndstuff/Undecimus/raw/master/Resources/Undecimus-RC3.ipa)
 * RC4: Add a label to display the uptime, remove the custom fonts as they are the same with the system fonts, enable logging again and include spawn in the PATH: [Download (IPA)](https://github.com/pwn20wndstuff/Undecimus/raw/master/Resources/Undecimus-RC4.ipa)
 * RC5: Attempt to fix the videosubscriptionsd crashes, fix the Unsupported error and fix the Update Checker: [Download (IPA)](https://github.com/pwn20wndstuff/Undecimus/raw/master/Resources/Undecimus-RC5.ipa)
-* RC6: Enable logging, improve the version checks, improve the memory management and fix the MP exploit: [Download (IPA)](https://github.com/pwn20wndstuff/Undecimus/raw/master/Resources/Undecimus.ipa)
+* RC6: Enable logging, improve the version checks, improve the memory management and fix the MP exploit: [Download (IPA)](https://github.com/pwn20wndstuff/Undecimus/raw/master/Resources/Undecimus-RC6.ipa)
+* RC7: Fix the RootFS Restore on iOS 11.2  - 11.2.6 and improve the reliability of the MP Exploit's clean up: [Download (IPA)](https://github.com/pwn20wndstuff/Undecimus/raw/master/Resources/Undecimus.ipa)

 ## Special Thanks
 * [@i41nbeer](https://twitter.com/i41nbeer) for triple_fetch, async_wake, empty_list & multi_path